 - ¼ teaspoon ground black pepper

-- Roasted pine nuts, for garnish optional
+- Roasted pine nuts, for topping optional

 - Heat olive oil in a large Dutch oven over medium heat.
 Add onions and garlic and sautée until soft and translucent, about 2-3 minutes.
 Add carrots, ginger, salt, curry powder, cumin, paprika, and black pepper and stir for 1 minute.

 - Add pumpkin purée and chicken stock and stir to combine.
-Bring to a boil, then reduce heat and simmer, uncovered, for 20-25 minutes until all vegetables are fork-tender.
+Bring to a boil, then reduce heat and simmer uncovered for 20-25 minutes until all vegetables are fork-tender.

 - Remove from heat and let cool slightly.
 Use an immersion blender or carefully transfer the soup to a countertop blender and blend until smooth.
 Taste and adjust seasoning if needed*.
 Serve warm and garnish with fresh parsley, roasted pine nuts and croutons (optional).